AdobeDocs/workfront.en/help/workfront-proof/wp-integrations/basecamp/review-proof-basecamp.md

 * Zoom tools (10)
 * Page navigation tools (11)

-There is no need to send a response to the Basecamp message, as the comments and decisions will be saved on the `proof` (as they are when reviewing a `proof` within `Workfront Proof`).
+There is no need to send a response to the Basecamp message, as the comments and decisions will be saved on the proof (as they are when reviewing a proof within Workfront Proof).

 ## Reviewing the Full-Page Proof&nbsp;

-You can display the full-page `proof` with all of the `Workfront Proof` normal functionality by clicking either the link in the message just above the mini `proof` or the fullscreen icon in the top right corner of the mini `proof`.
+You can display the full-page proof with all of the Workfront Proof normal functionality by clicking either the link in the message just above the miniproof or the fullscreen icon in the top right corner of the miniproof.

-The `proof` image is still the original size, but the page itself is wider than the mini `proof` page.
+The proof image is still the original size, but the page itself is wider than the miniproof page.

-The full-page `proof` shows:
+The full-page proof shows:

-* The Add comments and Submit decision buttons (rather than the comments and decision icons shown on the mini `proof`) (1).
+* The Add comments and Submit decision buttons (rather than the comments and decision icons shown on the miniproof) (1).
-* More zooming and navigation tools than the mini `proof` (2).
+* More zooming and navigation tools than the miniproof (2).
-* The Go to Basecamp button in the top left corner of the `proof`.
+* The Go to Basecamp button in the top left corner of the proof.
 Clicking this will take you back into your Basecamp account (3).

 ![ProofHQ_full_screen_view.png](assets/proofhq-full-screen-view-350x217.png)